-President and Chief Executive Officer W.K.
-Kellogg Foundation Age: 59
+La June Montgomery Tabron President and Chief Executive Officer W.K.
+Kellogg Foundation Trustee since 2022 Age: 60

-La June Montgomery Tabron is the President and CEO of the W.K.
-Kellogg Foundation.
-She is a member of the Board of Directors of the Kellogg Company, chair of the W.K.
-Kellogg Trust, and a member of the boards of Bronson Healthcare Group and Detroit Regional Partnership.
-Ms. Tabron earned a B.S. from the University of Michigan and an M.B.A. from the Kellogg School of Management at Northwestern
+La June Montgomery Tabron has been the President and CEO of the W.K.
+Kellogg Foundation since 2014.
+She is a member of the Board of Directors of the Kellogg Company, and chair of the W.K.
+Kellogg Trust, both since 2014.
+She has been a member of the board of Bronson Healthcare Group since 2011, Detroit Regional

-University.
+Partnership since 2019, and the Upjohn Institute for Employment Research since 2022.
+Ms. Tabron earned a B.B.A. from the University of Michigan and an M.B.A. from the Kellogg School of Management at Northwestern University.
 Ms. Tabron provides expertise in the areas of not-for-profit management and operations management.

-Maureen P. O'Hara

-Professor of Finance, Johnson Graduate School of Management, Cornell University
+Maureen P. O'Hara Professor of Finance, Johnson Graduate School of Management, Cornell University

 Dr. O'Hara has been the R.W.
 Purcell Professor of Finance at Johnson Graduate School of Management, Cornell University since 1992; she has taught at Cornell University since 1979.
 She served as Professor of Finance at the University of Technology Sydney from 2016 to 2018.
-From 2016 to 2018, she served on the SEC's Equity Market Structure Advisory Committee.
-She served as a director of New
+From 2016 to 2018, she served on the

-Star Financial, Inc. from 2006 to 2017.
-She is an advisor to BMLL Technologies, Ava Labs, Inc. and Symbiont.
+SEC's Equity Market Structure Advisory Committee.
+She is a member of the board of the Jeffrey Company, effective May 2023.
+She has served as an advisor to Ava Labs, Inc. since 2019, and to BMLL Technologies since 2022.
+She has served on the Board of Directors of the National Bureau of Economic Research since 2021.
 She earned a B.S. from the University of Illinois, and an M.A. and Ph.D. from Northwestern University.
 Dr. O'Hara provides expertise in the areas of economics, banking and finance and qualifies as an "audit committee financial expert" under SEC guidelines.